Here is what you will find on this page:

-From there I took to Youtube.
-This is a great way to familiarize youself with the pump.
+From there I took to YouTube.
+This is a great way to familiarise yourself with the pump.
 Insulin pumpers have an array of reviews and tutorials that are just as applicable to cortisol pumpers and VERY helpful.

 Pinterest was another is another helpful resource that can help you connect with informative blogs and articles about the pump.
 You can learn proactively from other’s experience, gather helpful tips, save some funny memes, and find helpful products all in one place.